CDR and WAND Parent Champions FAQs

 Q. What freebies have we got that we can give away?

 - Currently we have post-it notes and pens.
 Please ask if you would like some to give away to people you talk to.

 Q. Can I have a bag for carrying information?

-- You should have received a THRIVE ONLINE bag at the first training session and another containing your starter-pack of info.
-However, if you need one, please contact Eleanor or Nazim.
+- You should have received a THRIVE Wandsworth bag at the first training session and another containing your starter-pack of info.
+However, if you need one, please contact us.

 Q. How should we approach businesses about the WAND card?